3t8/questdb.io/docs/reference/api/ilp/overview.md

   automatically recognized and assigned based on the data.
-- The `timestamp` column is automatically created as [designated timestamp](/docs/concept/designated-timestamp) with the [partition strategy](/docs/concept/partitions) set to `NONE`.
-If you would like to define a partition strategy, you should [CREATE](/docs/reference/sql/create-table) the table beforehand.
+- The `timestamp` column is automatically created as [designated timestamp](/docs/concept/designated-timestamp) with the [partition strategy](/docs/concept/partitions) set to `DAY`.
+If you would like to define a different partition strategy, you should [CREATE](/docs/reference/sql/create-table) the table beforehand.
 - When the timestamp is empty, QuestDB will use the server timestamp.